sami-daddiaddoun/med-VQA-assignment/README.md

     * *Reason:* Leveraged Kaggle's native access to the VQA-RAD dataset and stable GPU environment for the heavier BERT-based model.

 **Important:**please update the `BASE_PATH` variable in the configuration cell to match your local dataset location.
+## Acknowledgment
+The Gemini AI tool was used as an assistant for debugging purpose for certain parts of the code.
 ## Requirements
 To run the notebooks, the following libraries are required:
 ```python